- Routes & Schedules

 - Commuter Information

 What ADA Eligibility Means for Persons with Disabilities

-Your ADA application may be approved for full eligibility (unconditional) or on a limited basis for some trips only (conditional eligibility).
-If you are determined to be capable of using regular bus and rail transit for all trips, without the help of another person, you will not be eligible for ADA paratransit service.
+ADA paratransit eligibility can result in different level of use.
+Applicants may be approved for full eligibility (unconditional) or on a limited basis for some trips only (conditional eligibility).
+If you are determined to be capable of using regular bus and rail transit for all trips, you will not be eligible for ADA paratransit service.

 For more information on what VineGo is and what the eligibility process entails CLICK HERE to go to the VineGo page.